Joomla

 A template is the design of your Joomla website.
-A template allows you to change the look and feel of the website.
+With a template, the look-and-feel of the website can be changed.

 Templates have certain positions in which the component (only one) and modules are displayed.
 Templates are easy to build or modify and they offer maximum flexibility in how you want your website to look.

-The Joomla CMS uses two types of templates: website templates and admin area templates.
+The Joomla CMS uses two types of templates: website templates and administration section templates.

 What is a website template?

 In Joomla 3.x, Beez3 and Protostar are included as the default template, these are built using Bootstrap 2.
-In Joomla 4.x and 5.x, this is Cassiopeia, built with Bootstrap 5.
+In Joomla 4.x and 5.x, this is Cassiopeia, built using Bootstrap 5.

 What is an administrator template?

-The administrator template defines the way the administrator part (the backend) looks, the part where the administrator can customize the website.
+The administrator template defines the way the administrator part (the backend) looks, the part where the administrator can customise the website.

-In Joomla 4.x and 5.x, this is Atum and is created according to digital accessibility guidelines WCAG 2.1 AA.
+In Joomla 4.x, 5.x and 6.x, this is Atum and is created according to the digital accessibility guidelines WCAG 2.1 AA.

-Starting from Joomla 5, this administrator template will also adapt to the dark mode of your device.
-There are no default options for this within Joomla to enable or disable this.
+From Joomla 5 onwards, this administrator template will also adapt to the dark mode of your device.
+By default, there are no options for this within Joomla to turn this on or off.
 You will have to adjust this in your browser settings or windows settings.

 Installing Joomla templates